 - Graduate students are also welcome.

 How do I get started?
 How does the Writing Center work?

-Describe what you want to work on (your priorities for the session) and upload your draft.
+- Describe what you want to work on (your priorities for the session).

 How should I prepare for my session?